verrazzano/docs/content/en/docs/setup/upgrade/_index.md

    - The Verrazzano CR state transitions to `Upgrading` and stays in that state until it completes, then it transitions to `UpgradeComplete`.

-To see detailed progress of the upgrade, view the logs with the following command:
+To see detailed progress of the upgrade, view the logs with the following command.

 ```
 $ kubectl logs -n verrazzano-install \